stephenaigner/VideoGame-Sales-Analysis/README.md

 ### Project Description:
 * This project was an analysis on video game sales during their year of release in different regions from 1980 to 2020.
 The data was sourced from a public site: [Data Source](https://www.kaggle.com/datasets/gregorut/videogamesales)
 * I created a PostrgreSQL database and then imported the data (csv file) into the table.
 I performed a series of queries to analyze the data (see below).
-I then developed interactive data visualizations with Tableau BI Software.
-Published Tableau dashboards linked here: [Tableau Data Visualizations](https://public.tableau.com/views/VideoGameSalesAnalysis_16996624076180/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)
+I then developed interactive data visualizations with Tableau BI Software linked here: [Tableau Data Visualizations](https://public.tableau.com/views/VideoGameSalesAnalysis_16996624076180/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)
 <img width="992" alt="Screen Shot 2023-11-12 at 3 45 40 AM" src="https://github.com/stephenaigner/VideoGame-Sales-Analysis/assets/90224544/6d1743d7-86fa-4934-a6c9-9d90d0072ac8">
 <img width="1020" alt="Screen Shot 2023-11-12 at 3 47 01 AM" src="https://github.com/stephenaigner/VideoGame-Sales-Analysis/assets/90224544/dab4f4a4-fc16-49fe-bc01-3689f8b7e140">

 ### Regional and global sales for each genre:
 <img width="586" alt="Screen Shot 2023-11-09 at 11 12 09 PM" src="https://github.com/stephenaigner/videogamesales/assets/90224544/706b9899-736a-41d9-8168-afe3f84619fa">